Pablo Picasso: Later works and final years: 1949–1973

 Picasso's final works were a mixture of styles, his means of expression in constant flux until the end of his life.
 Devoting his full energies to his work, Picasso became more daring, his works more colourful and expressive, and from 1968 to 1971 he produced a torrent of paintings and hundreds of copperplate etchings.
 At the time these works were dismissed by most as pornographic fantasies of an impotent old man or the slapdash works of an artist who was past his prime.
 Only later, after Picasso's death, when the rest of the art world had moved on from abstract expressionism, did the critical community come to see the late works of Picasso as prefiguring Neo-Expressionism.

+In the spring of 1973, Picasso assisted in putting together 201 of his paintings for the Avignon Arts Festival, which opened at the Palais des Papes in May of that year.
+The canvases, according to Paul Puaux, the festival director who had visited Picasso at his home, represented the artist's work from October 1970 until the end of 1972.

 Death

+Picasso died on 8 April 1973 in Mougins, France, from a heart attack brought on by pulmonary edema.
+The evening before his death, Picasso and his wife Jacqueline entertained friends for dinner.
+He painted until 3 a.m. on this particular night before going to bed.
+Picasso woke up at 11:30 a.m., but he was unable to get out of bed.
+Jacqueline called his physician, Dr. Jean-Claude Rance, for assistance, but he died at 11:40 a.m. before a doctor arrived.

-Pablo Picasso died on 8 April 1973 in Mougins, France, from pulmonary edema and a heart attack, the morning after he and his wife Jacqueline entertained friends for dinner.
-He was interred at the Château of Vauvenargues near Aix-en-Provence, a property he had acquired in 1958 and occupied with Jacqueline between 1959 and 1962.
-Jacqueline prevented his children Claude and Paloma from attending the funeral.
-Devastated and lonely after the death of Picasso, Jacqueline killed herself by gunshot in 1986 when she was 59 years old.
+Picasso was interred at the Château of Vauvenargues near Aix-en-Provence, a property he had acquired in 1958 and occupied with Jacqueline between 1959 and 1961.
+Jacqueline prevented Picasso's children, Maya, Claude, and Paloma, and his grandson Pablito from seeing his body.
+Only Paulo, the sole legitimate child of Picasso, was allowed to attend the funeral.